ArveLarve/ESPBase/README.md

 ### Connecting to wifi
 As described in the WifiManager projects documentation:

-- When your ESP starts up, it sets it up in Station mode and tries to connect to a previously saved Access Point
+- When your ESP starts up, it enters Station mode and tries to connect to a previously saved Access Point
-- if this is unsuccessful (or no previous network saved) it moves the ESP into Access Point mode and spins up a DNS and WebServer (default ip 192.168.4.1)
+- If this is unsuccessful (or no previous network saved) it puts itself into Access Point mode and starts a configuration webpage (default ip 192.168.4.1)
-- using any wifi enabled device with a browser (computer, phone, tablet) connect to the newly created Access Point
+- Using any wifi enabled device with a browser (computer, phone, tablet) connect to the newly created Access Point
-- because of the Captive Portal and the DNS server you will either get a 'Join to network' type of popup or get any domain you try to access redirected to the configuration portal
-- choose one of the access points scanned, enter password, click save
+- On the captive portal webpage, choose one of the access points scanned, enter a password and click save
-- ESP will try to connect.
-If successful, it relinquishes control back to your app.
-If not, reconnect to AP and reconfigure.
+- The ESP will try to connect.
+If successful, it continues running your program
-- There are options to change this behavior or manually start the configportal and webportal independantly as well as run them in non blocking mode.

 ### Configure the Web server